sam-bhav03/sam-bhav03/README.md

 - 👋 Hi, I’m sambhav. or you can call me sam.
-- 👀 I’m interested in becoming a web dev ...
+- 👀 Currently an IT consultant
-- 🌱 I’m currently studying Information Systems.
+- 🌱 Gruaduated from BSc(Hons) Information Systems.

 <!---
 sam-bhav03/sam-bhav03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.